20 Thrilling Things to Do in Baños, Ecuador’s Adventure Capital

 Looking for the best things to do in Baños?
 Discover everything Baños has to offer with our complete travel guide.

 So, exactly what’s Ecuador’s adventure capital all about?
+From the thunderous roar of Pailon del Diablo Waterfall to the tranquil ambiance of its thermal baths, Baños is a city that offers something for every traveler.
 Read on to discover exactly what to do in Banos.

 Is Baños Worth Visiting?